alyraffauf/switchyard/README.md

 # Switchyard

-**A rules-based URL router for Linux that replaces your default web browser.** When you click a link, Switchyard makes sure it gets sent to the right browser based on your rules, or lets you choose with a quick prompt.
+**A rules-based URL router for Linux.** When you click a link, Switchyard automatically opens it in the right browser based on your rules, or shows a quick picker to let you choose.

 <p align="center">
   <img src="docs/images/switchyard-prompt.png" alt="Switchyard Prompt" width="600">